AmadeusITGroup/spark-perf-hikes/README.md

 Each snippet is pedagogic, self-contained, executable, and focuses on one performance problem providing at least one possible solution.

-Thanks to this, the user learns about problems/features by:​
+Thanks to this, the user learns about problems/features by:
-- exploring and reading the snippets​
+- exploring and reading the snippets
-- running them​
+- running them
-- following them on Spark UI​
+- following them on Spark UI
-- monitoring them​
+- monitoring them
-- modifying them​
+- modifying them
-- ...​
+- ...

 A typical snippet has the folowing structure: